-Usually the Farm Bills provide important agricultural and nutritional policy extensions for five vears; however cannabis is not typically part of the discussion around farm subsidies, nutritional assistance and crop insurance.
+Usually the Farm Bills provide important agricultural and nutritional policy extensions for five years; however cannabis is not typically part of the discussion around farm subsidies, nutritional assistance and crop insurance.
 Then, in 2018, it was.

-For decades, federal law did not differentiate hemp from other cannabis plants, all of which were in effect made illegal in 1937 under the Marihuana Tax Act, and formally made illegal in 1970 under the
+For decades, federal law did not differentiate hemp from other cannabis plants, all of which were in effect made illegal in 1937 under the Marihuana Tax Act, and formally made illegal in 1970 under the recognise 'industrial hemp' to the extent that pilot programmes to study hemp and market interest in hemp-derived products were approved by the USA, and by state departments of agriculture.
+This permitted small-scale expansion of hemp cultivation, for limited purposes.

-Controlled Substances Act. which banned cannabis of any kind.
+Controlled Substances Act, which banned cannabis of any kind.